CivicActions/guidebook/docs/100-security/incident-response-plan.md

 ### Incident Severities

-_Note that most CivicActions' systems no High Value Assets (HVAs) or Sensitive Personally Identifiable Information (SPII).
+_Note that most CivicActions' systems contain no High Value Assets (HVAs) or Sensitive Personally Identifiable Information (SPII).
 As such, system incidents are generally expected to fall into the_ **Low Severity** _bucket._

 Severity ratings drive the actions of the response team.
 Below are the severities ratings we use, some examples of incidents that might fall into that bucket, and some guidelines for ICs and response teams about how to treat each class of incident.